distro-core-curated-mirrors/meta-st-stm32mp/recipes-bsp/trusted-firmware-a/tf-a-stm32mp/README.HOW_TO.txt

 as specified in the README.HOW_TO.txt of stm32mp-ddr-phy
     $> export FWDDR_DIR=<stm32mp ddr firmware location>

+NOTE: In case "All" target is present on the build command line it is required to have external DT component source code present, otherwise have to specify the DT(s) to build.

 The build results for this component are available in DEPLOYDIR (Default: $PWD/../deploy).
 If needed, this deploy directory can be specified by adding "DEPLOYDIR=<your_deploy_dir_path>" compilation option to the build command line below.
 The generated FIP images are available in <FIP_DEPLOYDIR_ROOT>/fip